zkamvar/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-I'm a research software engineer currently working in the field of outbreak response analytics.
+I am a Lesson Infrastructure Technology Developer at [The Carpentries](https://carpentries.org) working to make the Lesson Infrastructure a more accessible and friendly place to contribute.
 I'm trained in the [population genetics of clonal plant pathogens](https://grunwaldlab.github.io/poppr) and have a strong passion for creating user-friendly and sensible computational tools in R.

 This site serves as my personal site where I can blog about various subjects including R programming, reproducible science, and population genetics.

-**Hire me in 2020!**